 Prof. Nagler has received several awards including the best scientific abstract award of the ASBMT/CIBMR Tandem meeting (2004) and the best clinical abstract award of the NMDP Council Meeting (2004).
 In addition, Prof. Nagler is a popular speaker and has made numerous, invited, international presentations and many Oral presentations on almost annual basis in all international transplantation and hematology meetings – ASH,ASBMT/CIBMTR, EBMT, EHA, Exp Hematology (including a presentation at the presidential symposium) and invited presentation at the Gordon conference (Boston USA).

-- Director of the Division of Hematology, Sheba Medical Center
+- President of the Hemato-Oncology Center, Sheba Medical Center

 - Director of Bone Marrow transplantation and Cord Blood Bank, Sheba Medical Center